How Do I Prove Workplace Discrimination Legally? A Step-by-Step Guide

 Each entry should include:

-- What was said or done, written as accurately and factually as possible
+• What was said or done, written as factually as possible

-- How it affected your work (were you excluded from a meeting, denied a resource, publicly criticised?)
+• How it affected your work (were you excluded from a meeting, denied a resource, publicly criticized?)

 Write entries as soon as possible after each incident while your memory is clear.
 Be factual and specific.
-Avoid interpretation or emotional language in the log itself, even if you are understandably upset.
+Avoid interpretation or emotional language in the log itself.

-Types of Discrimination: Evidence That Holds Up Legally
+Types of Discrimination Evidence That Hold Up Legally

 Written and Digital Evidence

 This is often the most powerful category because it is objective.
-Written evidence does not rely on anyone’s memory, and it is hard to dispute when preserved correctly.
+Written evidence doesn’t rely on anyone’s memory, and it’s hard to dispute when preserved correctly.

 Useful written and digital evidence includes:

-- Performance reviews, especially if your ratings have changed suddenly without a clear justification
+• Performance reviews, especially if your ratings changed suddenly without a clear reason

 When preserving screenshots, make sure the image clearly shows who sent the message, when it was sent, and what was said.
 Store copies outside any company platform.
-If an employer destroys or alters records once a claim has been filed, that act, called “spoliation,” can actually be used against them in legal proceedings.
+If an employer destroys or alters records after a claim has been filed, that act—called “spoliation”—can be used against them in legal proceedings.

 Witness Statements and Colleague Testimony

 When approaching a potential witness, be calm and direct.
-Explain that you are documenting incidents for a potential legal matter and ask if they would be willing to describe what they observed.
-Do not pressure anyone or ask them to say something they did not see.
+Explain that you’re documenting incidents for a potential legal matter and ask if they would be willing to describe what they observed.
+Don’t pressure anyone or ask them to say something they didn’t see.

 Comparative Evidence: Showing You Were Treated Differently